pandasoli/colorstrings/README.md

 <br/>

 ### `AppendAt(str ColorString, position uint) error`
-> Append another string inside the main one at the told position
+> // Append another string inside the main one at the told position

 This returns an error if `position` is bigger than the string.

 <br/>

 ### `Clear()`
-> Clear the string and the colors
+> // Clear the string and the colors

 <br/>

-### `SplitString(at string) (res []ColorString, pos []uint)`
+### `SplitString(at string) (res []colorstring, pos []uint)`
-> Split the main string based on the piece of string passed and returns the parts where the piece was in the middle, and the positions where pieces were found
+> /* Split the main string based on the piece of string passed and returns
+> the parts where the piece was in the middle, and
+> the positions where pieces were found */

 <br/>
 <div align='right'>